alhog/GeoBlocks/README.md

 The system is designed to be scalable, secure, and efficient, with potential applications across various industries such as finance, healthcare, supply chain management, and IoT.

-Refining and enriching our geometric data packets is akin to *cutting and polishing* diamonds.
+Refining and enriching our geometric data packets is akin to *cutting and polishing* gems.

 **Sharding with Geometric Data Packets**